GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Wetware_Dish_Medium.md

 2. Making Out in front of Hive Mind and Audience Camera, Episode Eight

-3. Kiss and Tell information intimacy of dining and cooking
+3. Kiss and Tell information intimacy of dining and cooking.
+Getting [*the dish*](https://old.reddit.com/r/EnglishLearning/comments/11p84y1/come_on_dish/) in the New Mexico states.
+Carol's window view story authoring and character Lady interaction. ["But yours was kitchen-clean"](https://www.youtube.com/watch?v=d8ZpjLSbTjU)

 4. Cooking the books, shipping relationships of audience fandom.